scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with pain.
 Make a spellcasting roll against the creatures Willpower.
-On success the creature takes an additional wound die every time they take damage, or a full wound on crit.
+On success the creature takes an additional wound die every time they take damage, or a full wound on a critical.

 You may target an additional person for every level above 5th.